emberjs/rfcs/text/0821-public-types.md

 ### `Owner`

-`Owner` is a user-constructible interface, with an intentionally-minimal subset of the :
+`Owner` is a user-constructible interface, with an intentionally-minimal subset of the existing `Owner` API, aimed at what we *want* to support for `Owner` in the future:

 ```ts
 export default interface Owner {